nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 13     An Instant Urine Test (“**IUT**”) was then conducted on the urine specimen.

-14     Station Inspector Lee Seng Kui (PW5, “**SI Lee**”) testified[\[note: 3\]](#Ftn_3) that he conducted the IUT on the defendant’s urine specimen.
+14     Station Inspector Lee Seng Kui (PW5, “**SI Lee**”) testified[^3] that he conducted the IUT on the defendant’s urine specimen.
 The defendant was holding on to his urine specimens.
 SI Lee took the polymer bag that contained the red bottle.
 He cut open the polymer bag and used a siphon to take urine from the bottle and transferred it into a test-tube.
 He labelled the test tube with the defendant’s name and NRIC number.
 The test tube was then put into the IUT machine and processed.
 The urine specimen tested positive for amphetamines and opiates.
 SI Lee printed out the IUT result slip (Exh P2).

 15     SI Lee also printed out two stickers bearing the name and NRIC number of the defendant.
 The defendant was asked to check the two stickers to verify that the details were correct.
 The defendant confirmed that they were correct and signed on each sticker.
 After that SI Lee took the polymer bag with the two blue bottles from the defendant.
 He cut the polymer bag and took out the two blue bottles, and taped around the two bottles with masking tape.
 He placed a sticker on each bottle, over the masking tape.